daromaj/WhisperSpeech/README.md

 }
 ```

+## Update on torch Libraries

+The torch, torchvision, and torchaudio libraries have been updated to version 2.6.0+cu126 to support CUDA 12.6.
+These updates enhance the performance and compatibility of the WhisperSpeech project.

 ## Update on polish_text_to_audio.py

 Recent updates have been made to the polish_text_to_audio.py file to fix the following issues: